blynnerup/getting_rusty/README.md

 ### Booleans
 The type is specified as _bool_
-Booleans are not integers, but can be casted as such.
+Booleans are not integers, but can be cast as such.

 ~~~
 true as u8